Afrikaners: Early Dutch settlement

 The earliest Afrikaner communities in South Africa were formed at the Cape of Good Hope, mainly through the introduction of Dutch colonists, French Huguenot refugees and erstwhile servants of the Dutch East India Company.
 During the early colonial period, Afrikaners were generally known as "Christians", "colonists", "emigrants", or ingezeetenen ("inhabitants").
 Their concept of being rooted in Africa—as opposed to the company's expatriate officialdom—did not find widespread expression until the late eighteenth century.

 It is to the ambitions of Prince Henry the Navigator that historians attribute the discovery of the Cape as a settling ground for Europeans.
 In 1424 Henry and Fernando de Castro besieged the Canary Islands, under the impression that they might be of use to further Portuguese expeditions around Africa's coast.
 Although this attempt was unsuccessful, Portugal's continued interest in the continent made possible the later voyages of Bartholomew Dias in 1487 and Vasco de Gama ten years later.
 Dias made known to the world a "Cape of Storms", rechristened "Good Hope" by John II.
 As it was desirable to take formal possession of this territory the Portuguese erected a stone cross in Algoa Bay.
 Da Gama and his successors, however, did not take kindly to the notion, especially following a skirmish with the Khoikhoi in 1497, when one of his admirals was wounded.

 After the British East India Company was founded in 1599, London merchants began to take advantage of the route to India by the Cape.
-James Lancaster, who had visited Robben Island some years earlier, anchored in Table Bay in 1601.
+James Lancaster, who had visited Robben Island some years earlier, anchored in Table Bay during the company's first voyage in 1601.
 By 1614 the British had planted a penal colony on the site, and in 1621 two Englishmen claimed Table Bay on behalf of King James I, but this action was not ratified.
 They eventually settled on Saint Helena as an alternative port of refuge.

 Due to the value of the spice trade between Europe and their outposts in the East Indies, Dutch ships began to call sporadically at the Cape in search of provisions after 1598.
 In 1601 a Captain Paul van Corniden came ashore at St. Sebastion's Bay near Overberg.
 He discovered a small inlet which he named Vleesch Bay, after the cattle trade, and another Visch Bay after the abundance of fish.
 Not long afterwards, Admiral Joris van Spilbergen reported catching penguins and sheep on Robben Island.